amandeep-boot/The-Informer-Network/README.md

-# **The Informer Network**
+# **The News Express**

-The Informer Network is a dynamic web application designed to keep users in rhythm with the latest news from around the world.
+The News Express is a dynamic web application designed to keep users in rhythm with the latest news from around the world.
 Leveraging the power of the NewsAPI, this platform provides up-to-date headlines and articles across various categories, making it an essential tool for staying informed.

 ## **Features**